camo3climate/grads-camo/README.md

 At the interactive prompt, `help` shows the basic command summary and `help camo` shows the downstream themes, palettes, panels, font selection, and export commands.

+## EL8 test status

+The packaging baseline was built successfully on AlmaLinux 8.10 x86_64.
+The resulting RPM was installed on an operational server, where startup, `q config`, X11 display, and `clear` were checked successfully.
+Rebuilds must repeat these checks before release.

 ## Changes from upstream